tessadgreen/tessadgreen.github.io/_pages/about.md

 I'm a scientist excited about interpreting measurements and making sense of high dimensional data.
 I care about understanding the immune system, and using what we learn about it to improve human health.

 I completed my PhD at Harvard Medical School, where I worked on methods for single cell transcriptomics and methods for analyzing single cell data.
-Read my [PhD Thesis](assets/pdf/PhD_Thesis_Green.pdf) or watch my [Phd Defense](https://youtu.be/dp4HPSPyvnw?si=kRvPbfdbRmvgnfDi)
+Read my [PhD Thesis](assets/pdf/PhD_Thesis_Green.pdf) or watch my [Defense](https://youtu.be/dp4HPSPyvnw?si=kRvPbfdbRmvgnfDi)

 I am a machine learning scientist and head of immunoinformatics at [KiraGen Bio](https://www.kiragenbio.com/).